 If those chipped kitchen cupboards with peeling paint are getting on your nerves and another coat of paint doesn’t seem to make a difference, ordering an expensive new kitchen isn’t your only option.

 Order self-adhesive vinyl from eBay and, provided you apply it carefully, your kitchen units will look brand new – be careful of those air bubbles if you want a smooth and seamless finish.

 Wall stickers and decals are another excellent and economical way to personalise a living room, kitchen or hallway.

 And when you order from a firm like Wallboss, you can design your own decal using their terrific templates, have it delivered and position it perfectly in a matter of minutes.

 Is your remote office looking a little drab?
 You can add some cool products like for example a coloured acrylic splashback to your home office from Simply Plastics that will make this little area look very cool.

-Or, if you’re a fan of edgy and creative tattoo art, you can purchase digital prints from Abandon Ship – this cool designer has a range of colourful retro designs you can customise with your name or a motivational motto.
+Or, if you’re a fan of edgy and creative tattoo art, you can purchase digital prints – colourful retro designs could be customised with your name or a motivational motto.

 4. Skirting Boards

 Now probably isn’t the time to turn your home upside down as you paint it from ceiling to floor – your family wouldn’t forgive you for the upheaval!